 The version I listen to depends on how I’m feeling.
 If I want something smooth and/or I feel like singing along, I typically go with the album version.
 My absolute favorite part of the song is the coda at the end, “If you think I’m gonna take care of you, if you think I got what you need…” But in this version, I’m also partial to Ingram’s verse.

 In this version, I like El DeBarge’s part the most, mainly because Ingram’s part was edited down and El DeBarge is a REALLY good live performer.
 Two funny things happen in this performance too.
-One, I am all but certain Barry forgets the lyrics at the end and is forced to wing it.
+One, I am all but certain Barry forgets the lyrics (it’s more pronounced at the end) and is forced to wing it.
 Two, you can hear Barry and El DeBarge verbally sparring during the ending ad libs.
 Listen for it.